 THE REIKI TRANSLATION

+A so-called literal translation of the Japanese kanji won’t help when communicating Reiki healing to a mainstream or medical audience.
 The translation includes concepts that are completely foreign to non-Asians.
 It can be off-putting, and does nothing to make Reiki healing relevant to the reader.
-Think of it this way — do you know or care what electricity is, or do you just want to turn on the light?
+Think of it this way—do you know or care what electricity is, or do you just want to turn on the light?

 *CAM and Weight Loss: Does It Work? (free subscription is required to access Medscape articles.)

-**BONUS Photo newsflash: You don’t need a professional headshot for your website.
+You don’t need a professional headshot for your website.
 Hand your iPhone to someone you are very comfortable with and go outside in the soft morning or late day light, or stand by a window with abundant natural light.
 Take more shots than you think you could possibly need.
 Feeling adventurous?
 Try the filters on Instagram.
-You’ll be amazed how easy it is to make an image that you — and others — can relate to.
+You’ll be amazed how easy it is to make an image that you—and others—can relate to.
 Don’t believe me?
-Behold this Instagram photo from the Sunday New York Times.
+Behold this Instagram photo published in the Sunday New York Times.

 PLEASE HELP ME HELP OTHERS.
 If you find this useful, pass it on to a friend.